zarina-perez/Data_projects_TripleTen/README.md

 # TripleTen_projects
 Projects I worked on while attending the Data Analysis TripleTen Bootcamp.

-# The table below lists the names and brief description of the projects.

 | Project number | Title | Description |
 | :-----------: | ----------- |----------- |
 | 1 | Norbu stress control| The project task was to analyze user data and find possible causes for the company’s low CR and retention rate. |